Combine Your PhD With MBA-Level Mentoring That Is Required For Management Positions In Industry

 We know that if you do the work, you will achieve results and get an awesome industry job.
 We’re challenging you to think and behave differently than the average PhD.
 You cannot just learn this material and stop working.
 Knowledge is not the end result here.
 You must apply the knowledge you learn.
 We put a tremendous amount of energy into the program, and you need to match that energy.
 Unified effort — you working hard and us working hard for you — is what will make you successful.

-I AM BASED IN XYZ COUNTRY, WILL ScientistMBA STILL BE ABLE TO HELP ME?
+I AM BASED IN XYZ COUNTRY, WILL THE CAREER TRACK STILL BE ABLE TO HELP ME?

 Most industry skills are the same from one country to the next.
 In particular, developing your communication and interpersonal skills is one of the most important factors in getting hired globally.
-ScientistMBA accounts for this by training you with content that has been approved internationally.
+The ScientistMBA Career Track accounts for this by guiding you with content that has been approved internationally.
 We have also recently added a new International PhD Visa Supplement to the program.
 These documents include information on obtaining Visa support, creating proper International CVs, and getting noticed by International recruiters and hiring managers.